-HE CARL E. AND JESSIE W. MENNEKEN AWARD FOR EXCELLENCE IN CIENTIFIC RESEARCH his monetary award is presented annualy to a junior NPS faculty member in cognition of meritorious research which has significant identifiable impact on military chnology.
-Funding for the award has been provided to the NPS Foundation by Mrs. ssie W. Menneken.
-Presented at the December graduation if suitable candidates are pminated.
+This monetary award is presented annually to a junior NPS faculty member in recognition of meritorious research which has significant identifiable impact on military technology.
+Funding for the award has been provided to the NPS Foundation by Mrs. Jessie W. Menneken.
+Presented at the December graduation if suitable candidates are nominated.